 In today’s post, we want to share with you the reasons why digital marketing is still an important factor to consider, even during these challenging times.
-While everything is grinding to halt and the uncertainty that brings forward many challenges for businesses, it’s also a rare opportunity to address your overall marketing strategy.
+While everything is grinding to a halt and the uncertainty brings forward many challenges for businesses, it’s also a rare opportunity to address your overall marketing strategy.
 After all, when all this is over, having a great strategy will be more important than ever before.

 The best way to describe SEO is to imagine someone is typing something into Google.
 SEO or search engine optimisation is content that has been created with that exact search in mind.
 For example, ‘hairdressers in Nottingham’, or ‘What time is Pointless on tonight’ – these search terms will lead directly to optimised content, whether that be a service provider or even a particular newspaper headline.
 It’s not enough to just hope someone will stumble across your content, you have to create a way of joining the dots especially as Google will be combing for the exact information the user is looking for.

-In our opinion, SEO is the standout marketing tactic that is ideal for the current climate.
-It's a long-term strategy in that what you do today will continue to pay off 6 months down the line.
-SEO also takes time, so putting the work in now (while your competitors are sleeping) means you can position yourself for when we're out of lockdown.
+In our opinion, SEO/organic is the standout marketing tactic that is ideal for the current climate.
+It’s a long-term strategy in that what you do today will continue to pay off 6 months down the line.
+SEO also takes time, so putting the work in now (while your competitors are sleeping) means you can position yourself for when we’re out of lockdown.

 There are many ways you can improve your SEO, and if your business isn’t among the first few results or you’re not getting much web traffic then it’s time to ensure yours is working as it should.
 This starts with ensuring that your content is optimised correctly through the correct use of keywords and meta tags.
 That’s because the more opportunities you give Google or a social media website to pick up on what you do, the more likely they are to link that to somebody searching for it.
 SEO should be implemented throughout your website, social media and wider digital strategies.
 So, whether you choose to utilise content marketing strategies, on-page optimisations or a plethora of other tactics, we’re here to help.